winft/wrapland/CONTRIBUTING.md

     For function exampleFunction the return value was incorrect.
     Instead provide the correct value A by changing B to C.

+### Tooling
+There is a linter on merge requests checking every included commit for being in line with this specification.
+This linter can also be used locally before opening a merge request:

+    yarn global add commitlint
+    yarn add conventional-changelog-conventionalcommits
+    commitlint --verbose --config ci/commitlint.config.js -f origin/master

 ## Contact
 When you have a quick question about contributing to Wrapland join our [Gitter room][gitter-room].
 For more complex questions open a separate [issue ticket][issue].